hzawawi/hzawawi.github.io/_posts/2018-05-28-DynamoDB-with-c#-and-dotnet-core.md

   Localstack is really helpful to use when you want to develop a cloud application offline and reduce dependencies on the cloud infrastructure.

 ### Code Sample
+In this example, we are creating a student table in DynamoDB, we will insert a new record and retrieve it back using the hashKey or by scanning the table looking for a matching name.

 #### 1. DynamoDb client setup
  ```
  public class DynamoClient